puli/docs.puli.io/web-assets.rst

 copy              Copies assets to a target directory
 ================= ==============================================

-You can select the used installer when creating the install target:
+You can select the used installer when creating or updating the install target:

 .. code-block:: text

-    $ puli target add local public_html --installer copy
+    $ puli target update local --installer copy

 In future versions of Puli, more installers (ftp, rsync, ...) will be added.

 You can also create a custom installer by implementing the :class:`Puli\\AssetPlugin\\Api\\Installer\\ResourceInstaller` interface.
 With ``puli installer add``, the installer can be added to your Puli project: